Container Deployment#

 osprey deploy up --dev

-The system builds a wheel package from your local Osprey source and copies it into each service’s build directory.
-It also sets DEV_MODE=true in the container environment.
-If the local source cannot be found (e.g., Osprey was installed from PyPI rather than in editable/development mode), containers fall back to the PyPI version.
+The system builds a wheel from your local Osprey source and copies it into each service’s build directory, then sets DEV_MODE=true in the container environment.
+If the local source cannot be found (e.g., Osprey was installed from PyPI rather than editable mode), containers fall back to the PyPI version.

 uv pip install build # or: pip install build